C2SM/c2sm.github.io/docs/alps/uenvs.md

 ## Uenvs central Registry and C2SM uenvs

 The user environments provided by CSCS are registered in a central database.
-In the long run we should be able to operate only with those but, at least for the initial period, there is also the need for uenvs provided by C2SM.
+In the long run we should be able to operate only with those but, at least for the initial period, there might also be the need for uenvs provided by C2SM.
 These are accessed by their absolute path.
 All supported uenvs are documented in the corresponding vClsuter section of the [dedicated page](vclusters.md).

+!!! warning

+    Old software stack images didn't have a mount point in the metadata which is now required for the new versions of the `uenv` tool and its `--uenv` slurm plugin counterpart.
+If you have images in your local repository that are older than roughly September 5th, please pull them again.
+It will only update the metadata

 ## The `uenv` command line tool